department-of-veterans-affairs/octo-vista-api-x-mcp-server-example/docs/DEPLOYMENT.md

 ### 2. Metrics to Monitor

-- Response time for SSE connections
+- Response time for HTTP connections
 - Number of active sessions
 - Error rates
 - Memory and CPU usage